peterpanneke3/sharedImplings/README.md

 You can also help by making a pullrequest.

-When developing, run the plugin via SharedImplingPluginTest to receive fake dragon impling notifications at your current location.
+When developing, run the plugin via SharedImplingPluginTest to receive fake impling calls at your current location.